-At the other end of town, and price bracket, with impressive service and large rooms with splendid river views, the Mahaweli Reach has expanded over three decades from a family guesthouse to a 112-room, four-suite five-star resort.
-Mahaweli’s renovated rooms retain a homey character, while suites offer panoramic views of the Mahaweli River and surrounding mountains, Jacuzzi, safe, minibar, LCD TV, IDD phone and private balconies.
+At the other end of town with impressive service and large rooms with splendid river views, the Mahaweli Reach has expanded over three decades from a family guesthouse to a 112-room, four-suite five-star resort.
+Mahaweli’s renovated rooms retain a homely character, while suites offer panoramic views of the Mahaweli River and surrounding mountains, Jacuzzi, safe, minibar, LCD TV, IDD phone and private balconies.
 It has a new business centre and dynamic-looking gym.

 Less than a 45-minute drive from Kandy, Ellerton began its current existence when a bungalow and mini tea factory were bought by a British couple for their retirement.
 So many people wanted to stay, they replaced the disused factory with extra accommodation and equipped the bungalow for paying guests.
 The bungalow – at 2,400 feet above sea level – is set atop a 12-acre tea plantation.
 The whole valley below features organic vegetation so there is an amazing abundance of birdlife.